ubiqsecurity/ubiq-c-cpp/README.md

 They include a pre-defined set of functions and classes that will provide simple interfaces to encrypt and decrypt data

+This library also incorporates format preserving encryption (FPE), available as an optional add-on to your user account.
+FPE allows encrypting so that the output cipher text is in the same format as the original plaintext.
+This includes preserving special characters and control over what characters are permitted in the cipher text.
+For example, consider encrypting a social security number '123-45-6789'.
+The cipher text will maintain the dashes and look something like: 'W$+-qF-oMMV'.
+Additionally, Ubiq supports embedded format preserving encryption (eFPE) providing the ability to store additional meta data within the cipher text.
 ## Documentation

 See the [C/C++ API docs](https://dev.ubiqsecurity.com/docs/api) and